cgame1ten2/Arcade-Online/README.md

 **A Hybrid Local/Remote Social Gaming Platform.**

 > **COPYRIGHT NOTICE:**
-> Copyright © 2025 [Your Name/Company].
+> Copyright © 2025 Caden Gamache.
 All Rights Reserved.
 > This source code is proprietary.
 Unauthorized copying, distribution, or modification of this software is strictly prohibited.
 See `CREDITS.md` for open-source license attributions.

 ---